Am0rphous/Awesome/Operating Systems.md

 ## Desktop OSes
 - [Asahi](https://asahilinux.org) - Asahi Linux aims to bring you a polished Linux experience on Apple Silicon Macs.
-- [Atlas](https://github.com/Atlas-OS/Atlas) - An open source modification of the Windows 10 operating system, designed to optimize performance, and latency.
 - [Bliss OS - Android for your PC](https://blissos.org) - An Open Source OS, based on Android, that incorporates many optimizations, features, and expanded device support.
 And it is available for just about any Chromebook, Windows/Linux PC or tablet released in the last 4 years.
 - [Debian](https://www.debian.org)
 - [Deepin](https://www.deepin.org/en/) - based on Debian, features DDE, the Deepin Desktop Environment, built on Qt.